 “O give thanks to the Lord.”
 Psalm 105:1

 Note: I used parts of this blog previously, but felt its constant truths, like my closets, needed revisiting.
-If you want to learn more about how God uses this process of redecorating and rearranging our lives, you might like to read an earlier book I wrote called At Home in My Heart.
-But be forewarned.
-It will challenge you to make your heart a welcome place for God’s presence– and His blessings–to flourish.
+If you want to learn more about how God uses this process of redecorating and rearranging our lives, you might like to read an earlier book I wrote called, At Home in My Heart.
+But it will challenge you to make your heart a welcome place for God’s presence– and His blessings–to flourish.

-What about you?
-What “unexpected blessings” has God shown you?
+What “Unexpected Blessings” Has God Shown You?
 What are you most thankful for this year?
 HAPPY THANKSGIVING TO ALL OF YOU!
 AND HAPPY THANKSLIVING!

 Using the share buttons, feel free to share about my website or this blog post with others on social media circles so we can work together in encouraging others toward intimacy with God.
 And if you haven’t signed up for my weekly posts and newsletter updates, I hope you’ll do so soon.
 I think you’ll enjoy the complimentary ebook that you’ll receive when you sign up.
 If you are visual, like me, you can also join me and follow my boards on Pinterest.